“We need to work harder to make sure that everyone has equal opportunity to make that work”

 Delving into Dance relies on donations to continue.
 Tristan Meecham’s recent donation has helped pay for the latest website update.
 Tristan thank you for your support in archiving and preserving the amazing legacy of people like Cheryl Stock.

-Shirley McKechnie
+Archival photo by Shirley McKechnie

 Shirley McKechnie’s influence on Australian Dance is extraordinary.
 Shirley trained with Daisy Purnitzer, a former member of Gertrude Bodenweiser's Company.
 In 1963, Shirley founded the Contemporary Dance Theatre of Melbourne.